kiler129/relax-intel-rmrr/README.md

  - [Intel® Virtualization Technology for Directed I/O Architecture Specification](https://software.intel.com/content/www/us/en/develop/download/intel-virtualization-technology-for-directed-io-architecture-specification.html)

 ### License
-This work is dual-licensed under MIT and GPL 2.0 (or any later version), which should be treated as an equivalent of Linux `Dual MIT/GPL`.
+This work (patches & docs) is dual-licensed under MIT and GPL 2.0 (or any later version), which should be treated as an equivalent of Linux `Dual MIT/GPL` (i.e. pick a license you prefer).